George Swinnock (Puritan) and Meditation

 Till the Affections Be Warmed and Quickened

-I suggested to start out meditating ten minutes a day.
+I suggest to start out by meditating a few minutes a day.
 However, Swinnock has a timeframe in mind implicit in his definition.
-You meditate until the Holy Spirit stirs your affections for Christ.
-This may manifest itself in different ways, but here are some questions to ask yourself as you meditate:
+He says to meditate until the Holy Spirit stirs your affections for Christ.
+This may manifest itself in different ways, but here are some questions I’ve found helpful to ask myself as I meditate on Scripture and seek to apply it to myself:

 Am I being convicted of sin and encouraged in Christ?